JoJo Wright: Radio

+In January 2024, Wright's Sunday evening KIIS program "KPop With JoJo" began airing on the majority of iHeartRadio's top-40 stations nationwide.

 JoJo Jam

 Every year, KIIS-FM holds a local, touring concert hosted by JoJo.
 The JoJo Jam Tour travels to local high schools and has been a featured event at Universal CityWalk Hollywood and Knott's Berry Farm.
 Past JoJo Jam artists include: Rihanna, Flo Rida, Jason Derulo, Jay Sean, Orianthi, Ashlee Simpson, and Three 6 Mafia.

 Broadcast personality

 JoJo has conducted many exclusive interviews and experienced many once-in-a-lifetime opportunities, thus far in his career.
 In 1993, JoJo had the chance to host one of Brandon Lee's final interviews before his passing.
 In both 2000 and 2001, JoJo was a backstage reporter at the Radio Music Awards (ABC).
 Also in 2001, JoJo was a presenter at FOX's “Teen Choice Awards.”

 One of the greatest landmark moments of JoJo's life occurred on September 13, 2003, when he hosted a party for his hero, Michael Jackson, at Neverland Ranch.
 At one point during the event, the two were onstage together and Michael shoved cake into JoJo's face.
 JoJo is a huge Michael fan and even has a tattoo of the MJJ Productions logo on his right forearm.

 Also in 2003, JoJo was featured as a celebrity judge on NBC's reality TV show, “Fame,” working alongside Joey Fatone, Carnie Wilson, Debbie Allen, and Johnny Wright.
 In both 2003 and 2004, JoJo co-hosted Fox's holiday special, “Jingle Ball Rock,” and was a backstage reporter at the Radio Music Awards (NBC).

 In 2006, JoJo played himself in the film, Bring It On: All or Nothing, starring Hayden Panettiere and Solange Knowles.
 That same year, he co-hosted FOX's “Teen Choice Awards Red Carpet Live Pre-Show” with Jillian Barberie.

 Just before the 2008 Presidential Election, JoJo received a call during dinner informing him that then-Senator Barack Obama was on the phone for an impromptu interview.
 During the interview, JoJo asked then-Senator Obama if he could have access to Area 51.
 That same year, during one of his radio show broadcasts, JoJo announced that he was going to be a first-time father, while on-air with Usher Raymond IV.

 In 2010, JoJo appeared with Justin Bieber in his music video for “Love Me,” and was featured in a Black Cards video with his good friend, Pete Wentz.